Papierkorb/qt5.cr/README.md

 Please note that this is **not** production-ready – yet!

+**Support**: Linux based systems (Especially ArchLinux).
+As of yet, no Mac OS and no Windows.
+I use neither of those two.
+If someone wants to work on it, and later maintain it, please contact me.

 ## Project Goals

 * **Just Works™** - Drop the dependency into a project, and use it.